Reterics/uic-pack/README.md

  - If you have a feature request, [create an issue](https://github.com/Reterics/uic-pack/issues) or [make a pull request ](https://github.com/Reterics/uic-pack/pulls)
  - If you have a bug to report, [you can create an issue here.](https://github.com/Reterics/uic-pack/issues) Please try to write as much details as possible to help reproduce and fix it.

+For more details please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines and details.

+## License

+This project is licensed under the [MIT License](./LICENSE).